Reclamation Specialist

 Education and Skills

-If you are a high school student considering a career as a reclamation specialist, you should have strong marks or an interest in:
+If you are considering a career as a reclamation specialist, you should have a keen interest in:

 • Environmental Science